snorkman88/suntastic/README.md

 ![voltage_divider](https://github.com/snorkman88/suntastic/blob/main/screenshots/voltage_divider_input.png)

 **CHANGES IN THE CORE MODULE FIRMWARE ARE NEEDED TOO** in order to properly reflect the current voltage value on the supercapacitor based on the resistors ratio from the voltage divider.

-## Getting Started

-To replicate or contribute to this project,